TheCreatorJames/BESLibrary/README.md

 # BESLibrary

-### Welcome
-Your data belongs to you, and sometimes, you don't want other people to see it.
-Encryption is the solution.
-This is a new encryption algorithm designed to be easy to modify, easy to implement, and easily portable.
-Unlike other forms of encryption, this algorithm can absorb as much entropy as you put into it.
-No more capped keysizes, this algorithm takes it all, and each encryption generation scheme is unique.
+This was an encryption library I created as a Senior in High School (back in 2015).

+It taught me quite a bit about cryptography, and while components of the algorithm still hold up, I would **highly discourage** its use in production, or even for academic study.

+The encryption scheme itself implements elements of key stretching, and is designed to be "memory-hard" rather than CPU intensive.

-Also, check out this project's [sister written in C++](https://github.com/TheCreatorJames/BESLibraryCPP), or [in Java](https://github.com/TheCreatorJames/JBESLibrary).
+You might want to check out this project's [sister written in C++](https://github.com/TotalTechGeek/BESLibraryCPP), or [in Java](https://github.com/TheCreatorJames/JBESLibrary).

-This library uses a secure [pseudo-random number generator](https://github.com/TheCreatorJames/BESLibrary/blob/master/PRNG.md) that has been tested against every suite available for public usage.
+This library uses a custom [pseudo-random number generator](https://github.com/TotalTechGeek/BESLibrary/blob/master/PRNG.md) that has been tested against every suite available for public usage.
 This library provides both cryptographic primitives that you can use for your own encryption schemes, and built-in encryption schemes.

 ### Standard BES
-The original Basyl Encryption standard uses a key generator to [XOR](https://en.wikipedia.org/wiki/Exclusive_or) against your file.
-The encryption scheme is modeled after the [One-Time Pad](https://en.wikipedia.org/wiki/One-time_pad), also known as the  [Vernam Cipher](https://en.wikipedia.org/wiki/One-time_pad).
-The advantage of this version of the encryption scheme is that it allows random access to your files.
-Bruteforcing files using this encryption scheme requires petabytes (or zettabytes and beyond depending on the length of your password) of data to be computed each second to even crack it in a century.
-To ensure that two files are never encrypted the same way, a 32 byte hash of the file is used to seed the generator.
-An additional 8 bytes guarantee even the same hash is never encrypted twice.

-This encryption scheme is slightly susceptible to a plaintext attack that allows them to replace some of the data in the file.
-However, because the hash of the original file is already included, this type of attack is easily prevented.
+This encryption scheme uses a simple XOR operation between the plaintext and CSPRNG to produce encrypted output.
+One of its drawbacks is that it is plaintext malleable, but this risk is mitigated by the use of a hash as an initialization vector.

 Here is us using the file encryption utilities.
 There are different variants of this method possible.
 ```C#